Amin-MAG/My-Notes/Embedded-Systems.md

 ### ASICs processors

-They are designed to do exactly on program. (like Voice recorders or Bitcoin miners)
+They are designed to do exactly one program. (like Voice recorders or Bitcoin miners)

 ### ASICs VS General-Purpose